-CREDITS BY GRADUATING CLASS 2020, 2021 6 credits are required for graduation from the Dubuque Community School District.
-2022, 2023 6 credits are required for graduation from the Dubuque Community School District.
+CREDITS BY GRADUATING CLASS 2021 6 credits are required for graduation from the Dubuque Commu 6 credits are required for graduation from the Dubuque Community School District.
+2022, 2023, 2024 6 credits are required for graduation from the Dubuque Community School District.
 ALL YEARS Credits earned beyond the requirement are automatically counted as Elective credits.